astrokube/kubebuilder-initializer-plugin/README.md

 brew install kubebuilder-initializer-plugin
 ```

-3. Please, create a symbolic link (this is required as the Kubebuilder cli will look at that folder to load the external plugins)
+3. You will need to create a symbolic link to the path used by Kubebuilder to read the external plugins.

 ```bash
 mkdir -p ~/Library/Application\ Support/kubebuilder/plugins/kubebuilder-initializer-plugin/v1-alpha/